-This is a total misconception about playing guitar.
+This is a total misconception about playing the guitar.
 People come in all shapes and sizes and so do guitars.
 Many famous guitarists have small hands.

 There are hand exercises to help you stretch.
 Three-quarter size or children’s guitars.
 Also, it’s possible to play slide guitar across your lap.

 There is always a way when the desire is strong enough.
 Spend half an hour looking at You Tubes of children playing or classical guitarists.
-Young woman holding rock guitars almost as big as they are.
+Young women holding rock guitars almost as big as they are.

 Be flexible and make it work for you.
 One reason that is used for giving up, is that the strings really hurt the fingers when you first start playing.
 True.

-Until you build up some callous on your fingertips, it can really hurt playing a steel string guitar, depending on how much you play.
+Until you build up some callous on your fingertips, it can really hurt playing a steel-string guitar, depending on how much you play.
 Here’s a tip.
 Buy a nylon string guitar with a THIN neck to learn on, if the pain would put you off.

 Most people think you can only buy nylon string guitars with 2 inch thick necks but that’s not true.
 Many guitars including the Cardoba have a thinner neck.
 Or a similar size to steel acoustic and electric guitars.
 Some electric guitars are the easiest guitars to push down the strings but the steel may still cut a little.
 Ask yourself if hurting fingers will make you quit, before buying your first guitar?

-What is natural talent?
+What is a natural talent?